By Traci, EvCC class of 2012

 7. Create a study place.
 Find a place you can focus in, which might not be at home.
 I found quiet hallways in Shuksan Hall on early weekday mornings.

 8. Know your peers.
 Get to know the people who are taking classes with you, so you can study together, ask questions and get help staying on track.

 9. Know your weaknesses.
 If you have a weak subject (mine is math), one way to tackle it is to balance your classes.
 I found that I can’t take too many math and science classes at the same time or I get overwhelmed.
 Find that equilibrium for yourself.

 10. When you’re stressed, change your mindset.
 I learned this in a painting class from instructor Sandy Lepper, who ended up inspiring me to study environmental science at Western Washington University.
 She said when everything is stressful you can make tiny changes in your mindset that make huge differences.
 Make it a point to smile or give someone a hug and see how it can change your perspective – and your stress level.

 Bonus tip: Access student services and resources on the web site.
-You can find links to EvCC’s Center for Disability Services, the Student Employment Resource Center and much more at www.everettcc.edu/resources.
+You can find links to EvCC’s Center for Disability Services, the Student Job Center and much more at www.everettcc.edu/students.
 If you don’t find it there, use the search bar in the top right corner of the web site.